YBronst/Asrock-Z690-PG-Reptide/README.md

 ### Uninstall:

-* I. Reverting root patches
+* I. Reverting root patches:

 * Open the OCLP application and go into the Post Install Root Patch menu, choose Revert Root Patches.
 *  **Supported on Monterey and later**.
 *  **Big Sur does not support snapshot reversion and requires a reinstall.**
 *  **Reinstall can be done without a wipe if the macOS installer version used is the same or newer.**

 * II.
-Uninstalling the application
+Uninstalling the application:

-To uninstall the OCLP application including LaunchAgent and PrivilegedHelperTool, download the uninstaller package from [the releases page.](https://github.com/dortania/OpenCore-Legacy-Patcher/releases)
+* To uninstall the OCLP application including LaunchAgent and PrivilegedHelperTool, download the uninstaller package from [the releases page.](https://github.com/dortania/OpenCore-Legacy-Patcher/releases)

 ### Update BIOS: [21.01	2025/10/30	10.80MB](https://pg.asrock.com/mb/Intel/Z690%20PG%20Riptide/index.ru.asp#BIOS)